What is investing?

 Funds are an easy and convenient way to invest and are a popular investment vehicle for novice investors.
 A fund is simply a pool of money from a number of investors where the fund manager invests in various types of assets depending on the investment objectives of the fund.
 When you invest in a fund you buy units in that fund, the value of which can go up and down with the performance of the underlying assets.
 These assets could be shares, bonds or any other asset.

-With a fund manager making the investment decisions, investing in funds takes away much of the pressure of choosing and managing your own investments and for this service, a management fee will be deducted from your investments.
+With a fund manager making the investment decisions, investing in funds takes away much of the pressure of choosing and managing your investments and for this service, a management fee will be deducted from your investments.

 How much money can I make investing?

-It is difficult to give an exact figure regarding the expected return on your investment as this will primarily depend on two factors
+It is difficult to give an exact figure regarding the expected return on your investment as this will primarily depend on two factors:

 - the level of risk you are prepared to take with your investments